suobset/iCons3/docs/welcome.md

 The following website contains a comprehensive set of all resources related to the iCons 3 Project done by Anvitha, Emily, Kush, and Frank during Spring 2023.
 You can access our Research Papers, Posters, References, Citations, and even the Simulations that we built and used for this project.

 All resources can be navigated via the sidebar on the left (or the menu item on Mobile).
-The following is just some background information on the project, more can be found at specific points on the website.
+The simulation can be accessed via the links on the header (or menu item on mobile), or directly from <a href="/simulation">here</a>.